nozavroni/csvelte/docs/users_guide/facades.rst

 .. todo::

     Once you have a little more time, elaborate on the trade-off concept and provide some examples of when each interface is appropriate (facade or plain object instantiation).
-Don't forget there is half a page of text I wrote for this just dumped into the examples file.
+Don't forget there is half a page of text I wrote for this just dumped into the examples file. - issue #95

 .. todo::

     * Need to refactor ``CSVelte`` class.
-It should be using ``IO\Stream`` rather than ``IO\File``. ``IO\File`` is going to be deleted anyway I believe.
+It should be using ``IO\Stream`` rather than ``IO\File``. ``IO\File`` is going to be deleted anyway I believe. - see issue #108
     * Update API docs for ``CSVelte`` methods.
-Flavor param accepts array or flavor now
+Flavor param accepts array or flavor now - see issue #54
-    * Now throws IOException rather than the ones it mentions
+    * Now throws IOException rather than the ones it mentions - see issue #108

 .. tip::